Inside: 5 Steps to Enjoying the Perfect Christmas with Visiting Family

 Enjoy the moment when your teenage son ventures from his bedroom to hang out with his “uncool family.”

-Sit back and soak up the memories.
+Soak up the memories.

 Give yourself permission to let go of that Norman Rockwell version of the holidays and embrace your reality.
 Because next year, you’ll have forgotten the dry mashed potatoes and the pile of dirty dishes, but you will remember the laughter and the love.